 Sleeping bag

 The sleeping bag is one of the most essential things to pack for your night’s rest.
-It’s best to go for a four-season sleeping bag right away instead of three seasons to better prepare for the cold.
+It’s best to go for a four-season sleeping bag immediately instead of three seasons to better prepare for the cold.

 Collapsible trekking poles